elesto-dao/elesto/docs/Explanation/ADR/adr-001-docs-structure.md

 ##### docs/Explanation/articles

 The `articles` folder contains a sub-folder for each published article.
-Published articles this COULD REFER to blog posts.
-The folder should be named such that it describes the article's purpose.
+Published articles that COULD REFER to blog posts.
+Name the folder so it describes the article's purpose.
 Each sub-folder SHALL CONTAIN all the content relevant to the article (for example, images, bibliographies, and so on).
 These articles can be converted into PDF format using Pandoc.

 To convert articles to PDF using Pandoc:

 - There SHOULD BE a makefile with targets for calling Pandoc.
 Note: the process for building PDF files is not part of the commit or release processes but ad-hoc
 - There SHOULD BE a LaTeX template file that can create PDF files with a consistent look and feel.
-WITH SUITABLE MODIFICATIONS, this COULD BE the [Eisvogel template](https://github.com/Wandmalfarbe/pandoc-latex-template).
+WITH SUITABLE MODIFICATIONS, this COULD BE the [Eisvogel template](https://github.com/Wandmalfarbe/pandoc-latex-template)
 - The makefile and template should be independent of the article
-- There SHOULD BE a README.md that describes how to use the makefile and template and build articles
+- There SHOULD BE a README file that describes how to use the makefile and template and build articles

-> **Note:** Explanations can come in other forms, particularly issue discussion and Pull Requests.
+> **Note:** Explanations can come in other forms, particularly issue discussion and pull requests.

 #### docs/Tutorials